Cyril Richardson: Professional career

+Pre-draft

-At one point, Richardson was considered one of the top prospects for the 2014 NFL Draft.
+At one point, Richardson was considered one of the top prospects for the 2014 NFL draft.
 Daniel Jeremiah of NFL.com named him one of college football's “most physical players.”

 Buffalo Bills

-Richardson was drafted by the Buffalo Bills in the fifth round, 153rd overall.
+Richardson was selected by the Buffalo Bills in the fifth round, 153rd overall.
 He played in 12 games as a rookie, making four starts.
 On September 4, 2015, he was released by the Bills.
 On September 6, 2015, the Bills signed Richardson to their practice squad.

-On January 4, 2016, Richardson signed a futures contract with the Buffalo Bills.
+On January 4, 2016, Richardson signed a futures contract with the Bills.
 He was released by the Bills on September 2, 2016.

 Chicago Bears

-On November 15, 2016, Richardson was signed to the Bears' practice squad.
+On November 15, 2016, Richardson was signed to the Chicago Bears' practice squad.
 He signed a reserve/future contract with the Bears on January 3, 2017.
 He was waived on September 2, 2017.

 San Antonio Commanders

 In September 2018, Richardson signed with the San Antonio Commanders of the Alliance of American Football.
 The league ceased operations in April 2019.